AGCAL1508/AGCAL1508/README.md

-### Hi there, I'm AGCAL, AKA Cuber 1508, AGCAL1508
+### Hi there, I'm Jerenokun, you can call me Jeren!
+Formerly known as AGCAL1508
-I'm a 13 year old who's addicted to programming:p
+I'm a 14 year old who's addicted to programming

 **💻Programming languages I code at:**
 - Python - Intermediate and a golfer